google/xls/xls/modules/rle/rle_enc_adv.md

 2. Realign step - this process moves pairs emitted from the reduce step so that they are aligned to the left, it also calculates propagation distance for the first pair.
+This stage doesn't modify last signal value, so it's omitted in the example.

 Example: